 1 Popular CD audiobook

-5 each of the following: DVDs, videotapes, CD audiobooks, cassette audiobooks, Playaways, and music CDs.
+10 each of the following: DVDs, CD audiobooks, Playaways, and music CDs.

-- Check out is for three weeks, except for DVDs, which may be checked out for one week only.
+- Check out is for three weeks, except for DVDs, which may be checked out for two weeks only.
 Items may be renewed, unless they are on hold for another patron or until renewal limit is exceeded.

 - Materials may be brought into the Library for renewal or renewed on the Sedona Public Library web site.
 Renewals over the telephone are handled by staff and authorized circulation desk volunteers.

 - Patrons with long overdue items will have a replacement cost including the processing fee assessed against their patron account.

 - The Library is not responsible for money put in the drop-box.